The tee()

-This is useful for allowing two readers to read a stream simultaneously, perhaps at different speeds.
-You might do this for example in a ServiceWorker if you want to fetch a response from the server and stream it to the browser, but also stream it to the ServiceWorker cache.
-Since a response body cannot be consumed more than once, you’d need two copies to do this.
+This is useful for allowing two readers to read a stream sequentially or simultaneously, perhaps at different speeds.
+For example, you might do this in a ServiceWorker if you want to fetch a response from the server and stream it to the browser, but also stream it to the ServiceWorker cache.
+Since a response body cannot be consumed more than once, you'd need two copies to do this.

 To cancel the stream you then need to cancel both resulting branches.
 Teeing a stream will generally lock it for the duration, preventing other readers from locking it.